SEEKING THE EVERLASTING GOSPEL

 This present book will certainly be the introduction to the understanding of these things (again, Godly Knowledge, Wisdom, and Understanding); and, as I will (not only within this volume, but also in my other books to come) expound upon this idea further, and to show their importance in our walk with God, I will also show how it differs (as much as North differs from South), from FLESHLY Knowledge, Wisdom, and Understanding.

 The main purpose of this book is to not only point out that there are indeed metaphoric teachings within the Christian Bible, but to also show how we can actually trace these said metaphors right to the very beginning of time!
-Since I will be covering the topic of metaphoric understandings in two other books (in this three part topic within the Seeking the Everlasting Gospel series − see page 4), I will only be covering 'the beginning' here, to show folks that this extraordinary idea can certainly be traced back a long, long way; especially since some people feel that metaphors, idioms, parables, and all such like similitude's, may have only come briefly into existence during the early church period − if at all!
-Or, I'll simply strengthen some folks' thoughts who already figured that those things were in there to begin with.
-Therefore, I am going to be pointing out, along with other ideas, the differences of both the spiritual and the natural camps of understanding of the Written Word of God.
-And, again, I shall do so by talking about the Beginning...
+Since the topic of metaphoric understandings will also be covered in two other books (in this three part topic within the Seeking the Everlasting Gospel teaching series − see page 4), the ‘beginning' will only be spoken on here, to show folks that this extraordinary idea can certainly be traced back a long, long way; especially since some people feel that metaphors, idioms, parables, and all such like similitude's, may have only come briefly into existence during the early church period − if at all!
+Or, if some folks have already figured that those things were in there to begin with, their thoughts will simply be strengthened.
+Finally, it’ll be pointed out, along with other ideas, the differences of both the natural and the spiritual camps of understanding of the Written Word of God.
+And, again, that will be accomplished by talking about the Beginning...

 Yes, the invisible side of the creation, of what natural man and even science cannot see.
 For, I believe that the invisible side of creation was made along with, and at the same time, as the natural creation − and even today is still being used to convert new Christian souls over to God.
 And, we shall see, as we continue to plod along, of how that exactly works.